Is bioenergy really sustainable?

 It is right that we should focus on bioenergy systems with legislation and incentives to maximize greenhouse gas reductions, but we must also remember that over 90% of global biomass use is inefficient use of fuel wood in developing countries.
 As populations and industrialisation in those countries increase there is a risk that deforestation may be driven by unsustainable fuel wood use.
 Investing UK expertise to switch away from those inefficient systems would have much greater global impact than focusing on the relatively small proportion of global biomass that supports first world energy systems.

-The Supergen bioenergy comic which you can download on this website, provides a general introduction to biomass sustainability and carbon balances, but for those who would like more detail, continue reading to read more from 3 leading UK researcher who explain the issues associated with:
+The Supergen bioenergy comic which you can download on this website, provides a general introduction to biomass sustainability and carbon balances, but for those who would like more detail, check out the other blogs from 3 leading UK researchers who explain the issues associated with: